Get insider access

 Altogether, this keyboard leans heavily into the custom keyboard market and offers impressive flexibility for you to customize the sound and feel of your keyboard to your liking.
 If you're okay with installing your switches and keycaps, this keyboard provides an attractive alternative option between prebuilt models in a similar price bracket, like the Keychron Q Max series, and more niche and typically more expensive group buy options.

-For more recommendations, see our picks for the best keyboards, the best wireless keyboards, and the best mechanical keyboards.
+For more recommendations, see our picks for the best TKL keyboards, the best wireless keyboards, and the best mechanical keyboards.

 NuPhy Air75 V2 [Air60 V2, Air96 V2]